jamalnasirmls/Telegram-Restricted-Content-Downloader/README.md

 ## Features

-📋 Clipboard Monitoring: Automatically detects and adds Telegram media links from your clipboard.
+📋 Clipboard Monitoring: Detects and adds Telegram media links automatically.

-📥 Download Restricted Content: Supports downloading media from private groups and channels you have access to.
+📥 Restricted/Non-Restricted Downloads: Supports private and public content.

-🔓 Download Non-Restricted Content: Handles public Telegram content seamlessly.

-⏸ Queue Management: Builds a list of links until you press enter to download.
+⏸ Queue Management: Collects links until you press enter to download.

-🔄 Reset Functionality: Reset the list anytime by pressing r + enter.
+🔄 Reset: Clear the list anytime with r + enter.

 ## How it Works